es-progress/zephyr/docs/customize.md

 The best way to learn Zephyr is to jump right in and create your first configuration profile and run it! :smile:

-However, if you want to dig deeper into available modules, their configuration options and configurations for Zephyr itself or `zephyrctl` you can check the Reference.
+However, if you want to dig deeper into available modules, their configuration options and settings for Zephyr itself or `zephyrctl` you can check the Reference.